 Day 4 Zion National Park/Page (1B) This morning, hike through Bryce Canyon National Park, famed for its multi-coloured rock pinnacles called 'hoodoo'.
 Be sure to have your camera ready to snap shots of these spectacular, natural towers that cover the canyon floor.
 Continue on to Page, Arizona, home to Antelope Canyon, Horseshoe Bend and the beautiful Lake Powell.

 Bryce Canyon National Park Visit

 Day 5 Page/Grand Canyon National Park (1B, 1L) Marvel as the Grand Canyon unfolds before you but don't get too close.
 The land drops almost straight down for more than 1,000m (3,280 ft) into the serpentine canyons below!
 The gorge is filled with rocky buttes, sheer limestone cliffs, and deep canyons all arrayed in a rainbow of colors.
 Words defy.
 This is truly one of the most magnificent sights on earth.

 Native Grill Food Truck Lunch

 Private Vehicle (3.00-4.00 hours, 220km)

-Day 6 Grand Canyon National Park (1B) Spend the day exploring the Canyon with an expert from the Grand Canyon Association Field Institute.
+Day 6 Grand Canyon National Park (1B) Spend the day exploring the Canyon with an expert from the Grand Canyon Conservancy Field Institute.
 Enjoy a walk along the South Rim discussing the unique geology and botany of the Canyon, as well as human history here.
 After, visit the Historic Village District viewing iconic park structures then continue down the Bright Angel Trail below the canyon rim and view two-thousand-year-old rock art and 250-million-year-old fossils.
 Also visit the historic Kolb Studio, home to photography pioneers Emery and Ellsworth Kolb, who shared with the world the first pictures of the epic Canyon.